Matt Eisenhuth: 2019

 Eisenhuth played 21 games for Wests in the 2019 NRL season as the club finished ninth and missed out on the finals.

 2020

 On 28 September, Eisenhuth was one of eight players who were released by the Wests Tigers.

-On 30 October, he signed a two year deal with Penrith, returning to the club where he played reserve grade.
+On 30 October, he signed a two-year deal with Penrith, returning to the club where he played reserve grade.

 2021

 Eisenhuth played 19 games for Penrith in the 2021 NRL season and featured in the clubs qualifying final loss to South Sydney.

 2022

 Eisenhuth played 16 games for Penrith in the 2022 NRL season.
 On 25 September, Eisenhuth played in Penrith's NSW Cup Grand Final victory over Canterbury.

 On 2 October 2022, Eisenhuth played for Penrith in their NRL State Championship victory over Norths Devils.

 2023

-On 18 February, Eisenhuth played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.
+On 18 February, Eisenhuth played in Penrith's 13–12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+Eisenhuth played 11 games for Penrith in the 2023 NRL season however he did not feature in the clubs finals campaign or the 2023 NRL Grand Final in which Penrith defeated Brisbane.